MihaelaVacarus/MS1-You-Plant-It/README.md

 - #### Get In Touch:
     - Sections are fully responsive on all sort of devices.
     - Link to location redirects correctly to GoogleMaps.
-    - Link to Whatsapp redirects correctly to Whatsapp with a prefilled message asking for more info.
+    - Link to WhatsApp redirects correctly to WhatsApp with a prefilled message asking for more info.
     - Content is appropriate and includes time zone for users accessing the site from other countries.
     - Form requests all fields as mandatory in order to be sent.
     - Button style is big to be easily clicked on mobile and style is minimalistic and coherent with the rest of buttons.